 PSYCHOLOGY 220: HONORS CHILD DEVELOPMENT

-Course Syllabus Fall 2009
+Course Syllabus Fall 2011

+Purpose of this course, in 19 words or less: Help students understand basic theories and concepts of children's development, and build information literacy, while improving public-speaking abilities.

 Instructor: Dr. David A. Smith

-- Office: 149 Morey Hall.
+Office: 149 Morey Hall.
 To get there from Flagg Hall, exit Flagg Hall via the North exit.
 Cross through the breezeway into Morey Hall.
 My office is the first door on your left-hand side, at the top of the wheelchair ramp in Morey Hall.

-- Phone: 267-2018
+Phone: 267-2018

-- e-mail: smithda@potsdam.edu
+e-mail: smithda@potsdam.edu

 Office Hours: By appointment.